BBBase-EHeresy-PPPub/PPPub/docs/scenarios/quest_of_the_ringbearer.md

 **OBJECTIVES**

 The Nazgûl have come to claim the Ring for their master; only by driving them off can Frodo and his companions hope to keep the Ring.

-- The Evil side wins if Frodo is slain.
-- The Good side wins if all of the Ringwraiths are slain before this can happen.
+The Evil side wins if Frodo is slain.
+The Good side wins if all of the Ringwraiths are slain before this can happen.

 **SPECIAL RULES**

-*Flaming Brands* — With the Nazgûl having arrived, the Hobbits have picked up flaming brands to protect themselves.
+* **Flaming Brands**

 Aragorn, Merry, Pippin, and Sam have flaming brands in addition to their normal weapons.
 If a Ringwraith loses a Duel roll against a model with a flaming brand, they will retreat D6" directly away from that model.
 Additionally, Aragorn may choose to use his flaming brand as a throwing weapon.
 If it hits, do not roll To Wound; instead the model is immediately Set Ablaze.

 Once Aragorn has thrown his flaming brand, he may not use it for the remainder of the Scenario.

-*Aragorn* — Aragorn has been scouting ahead and foraging for food.
-Only by hearing the cries of the Hobbits will he know to return to protect them.
+* **Aragorn**

 From the second turn onwards, roll a D6 at the end of each Good Move phase.
 On a 4+, Aragorn has arrived; place him in base contact with any edge of Amon Sûl.
 Aragorn may not Charge but may otherwise act normally.

-*Cry of the Nazgûl* — The piercing cry of the Nazgûl is enough to freeze the hearts of all that hear it.
+* **Cry of the Nazgûl**

 Once per game, the Evil player may use this special rule.